Status: explainer

 };

-action according to the current CanvasRenderingContext2D
+fillAndStroke will do both fill and stroke action according to the current CanvasRenderingContext2D state.

 However, both will be done in a single call and will share the same side effects.